Search Shop

 • Coached his first game with Clemson in the 2023 TaxSlayer Gator Bowl, as his offensive line helped power MVP Phil Mafah to a Clemson bowl-record four rushing touchdowns in the victory.

-• Head Coach Dabo Swinney added, “Matt is exactly what we needed with his hire.
-He brings an incredible résumé and a wealth of experience and has worked with a bunch of great coaches and players over his career.
-He is very familiar with our footprint in recruiting.
-I have no doubt he will be a great addition.”
+• Said Head Coach Dabo Swinney of Luke’s hire, “Matt is exactly what we needed with his hire.
+He brings an incredible résumé and a wealth of experience and has worked with a bunch of great coaches and players over his career.”

 • Prior to joining Clemson, most recently served as the assistant head coach/offensive line coach at Georgia from 2020-21, helping the Bulldogs to a 22-3 record in that span and helping guide Georgia in 2021 to its first national championship in 41 years.

-• In his two seasons in Athens, players under Luke’s tutelage accounted for three All-SEC honors and four NFL Draft selections.
+• In his two seasons in Athens, his players accounted for three All-SEC honors and four NFL Draft picks.

 • Prior to his stint at Georgia, he had mentored 42 all-conference selections and 27 NFL Draft picks from 1999-2019, including first-round selections Laremy Tunsil and Laken Tomlinson.

-• Spent eight seasons at Ole Miss from 2012-19, serving initially as the Rebels’ assistant head coach/offensive line coach from 2012-16 prior to being elevated to interim head coach in the weeks leading up to the 2017 season.
+• Spent eight years (2012-19) at Ole Miss, serving initially as its assistant head coach/offensive line coach from 2012-16 prior to being elevated to interim head coach in the weeks leading up to the 2017 season.

 • Faced the daunting challenge of taking over as Ole Miss’ head coach a week before 2017 fall camp, but his Rebels responded by posting a 6-6 record and winning three of their final four games, leading to the removal of the interim tag from his title.